Fox682/Projects/Tictactoe.md

 But what if we were to store the replay of the game... as well as everything else that goes with Tic-Tac-Toe?

-First, we need some Goals so we can make sure we have enough information so we can play the game, determine who won and replay it back.
+First, we need some Goals so we can make sure we have enough information so we can play the game, determine who won and replay it back step by step.

 #### Goals:
 We need to be able to do the following: